Opening an Account

 Day trade = Buy 1 AAPL, Sell 1 AAPL

-Example 2.
-Sell, Buy, Sell
+Example 2: Sell, Buy, Sell

-This constitutes one day trade, since you already owned positions the first sell doesn’t count towards a day trade.
+This constitutes one day trade.
+Since you already owned positions, the first sell doesn’t count towards a day trade.

-Day trade = Buy 10 AAPL, Sell 10 AAPL
+Day trade = Buy 10 AAPL to then Sell 10 AAPL

-Example 3.
-Buy, Buy, Buy, Sell, Sell, Sell
+Example 3: Buy, Buy, Buy, Sell, Sell, Sell

 More Than One Day Trade